Koby Israelite

 Koby Israelite (קובי ישראלי) is a multi-instrumentalist composer, producer, songwriter and band leader.
 He released four albums through John Zorn's Tzadik Records label: Dance of the Idiots (2003), Mood Swings (2005), Orobas: Book of Angels Volume 4 (2006), and Is He Listening?
 (2009).
 King Papaya was independently released in 2009 to positive reviews.

 As well as producing solo material Israelite has established a career producing for a range of artists, touring stages around the world and co-operating with a number of film, theatre and television companies.

 Biography

 Early life

 At the age of six, Koby Israelite started taking classical piano lessons at the Tel Aviv conservatory of music.

 At the age of 15 he started to play the drum kit and studied jazz at the David Rich School of Drumming in Tel Aviv.
 Self-taught on his brother’s left handed right handed guitar, he joined several rock, punk and heavy metal bands.

-Whilst living and studying in Israel he became exposed to a whole range of different styles and genres from a variety of locations around the world, which has rounded his now eclectic style.
+Whilst living and studying in Israel he became exposed to a range of different styles and genres from a variety of locations around the world, which has rounded his style.

 After finishing studies in Israel he turned down the chance to study at Berklee College of Music and instead moved to London to further his career.